nexxai/tuimail/README.md

 ## Troubleshooting

+### macOS Keychain Behavior

+**Important for macOS Users**: Each time you compile or run a new build of the application (e.g., with `cargo run` or `cargo build`), macOS will treat it as a different application due to the changed binary signature.
+This means you will be re-prompted for your keychain password and will need to select "Always Allow" to grant the application access to stored credentials.

+This is expected macOS behavior and not a bug.
+To minimize these prompts during development, you can use the same compiled binary multiple times rather than recompiling frequently.

 ### Clearing Keyring Credentials

 If you encounter issues with authentication, such as `invalid_grant` errors or problems with token refresh, it might be necessary to clear the stored credentials from your system's keyring.
 This can happen if your authentication token expires or becomes invalid.